 Disqualified means any action that prohibits a practitioner from participating in or appearing before the program or agency, regardless of how long the prohibition lasts or the specific terminology used.

-Federal agency means any authority of the executive branch of the Government of the United States employed in a legal services organization or the legal department of a corporation or other organization.
+Federal agency means any authority of the executive branch of the Government of the United States.

 Federal program means any program established by an Act of Congress or administered by a Federal agency.